joshuabradley012/bradleychiropractic/src/content/testimonials/janice-kloeppel.md

 rating: 5
 ---

-Dr.Bradley is always kind, professional and has been my chiropractor for the past 12 years.
+Dr. Bradley is always kind, professional and has been my chiropractor for the past 12 years.